• Skip to primary navigation

 Instructions

-3. Add in the vanilla and egg yolks and beat until fully combined.
+• Beat in the egg and vanilla until fully combined.

-4. Then, add in the dry ingredients and mix on low speed until just combined.
+• Scrape down the bowl, then add the dry ingredients and mix on low speed until just combined.

-7. When you're ready to bake the cookies, preheat the oven to 325 degrees F and line two baking sheets with parchment paper.
+• Meanwhile, preheat the oven to 350 degrees F and line two large baking sheets with parchment paper.

-10. Allow to cool on the baking sheet, then top with flaky sea salt and enjoy!
+• Allow to cool completely on the baking sheet, then top with flaky sea salt and enjoy!

 Notes

-• Always lean toward slightly under-baking your cookies, as they will bake slightly more while they cool on the baking sheet.
+• Under-bake the cookies.
+Always lean toward slightly under-baking your cookies, as they will bake slightly more while they cool on the baking sheet.

 Reader Interactions